intermine/im-docs/docs/database/data-sources/custom/index.rst

 .. code-block:: bash

-  # create a directory for your data sources
+  # run the script in the directory you created for your mine data sources
   ~/git/flymine-bio-sources $ ./make_source <source-name> <source-type>

 The script also creates a gradle project if one does not exist.